itzme-CAVA8816/customer_banking/README.md

 # customer_banking
 Module 3 Challenge

-The focus of the project was to design an interactive ordering system from a food truck menu.
+The focus of the project was to design a customer banking code.
 The overall intent is for python education, training and learning.

 ## Project Description